 There are other airports in Galicia region that can also be a choice: Vigo or A Coruña Airport.

 What about Porto airport?
 We know Porto can be an attractive place to fly to, as it seem to be so close to Galicia region.
 But if you plan to use public transport to get to the starting point, we would not really recommend it, as connections are not great.
 Unless you can have 1 entire day to travel from Porto to Sarria!

-For those who plan to walk the full Portuguese Way, the recommendation is clear.
-The best airport to start the Camino would be Lisbon, and Santiago the Compostela to go back home.
+For those who plan to walk the Full Portuguese Way, the recommendation is clear.
+The best airport to start the Camino would be Porto, and Santiago the Compostela to go back home.

-However, most of the pilgrims skip the first part of the walk (for many reasons, such as the amount of “road sections” or the lack or signposting).
+Even if the Complete Portuguese Way start in Lisbon, most of the pilgrims skip the first part of the walk (for many reasons, such as the amount of “road sections” or the lack or signposting).
 As such Porto is on of the most popular starting points of the Portuguese Camino.
-Porto has one of the biggest international airports in the area, and you should be able to find different options if you plan to start your Camino on this lovely city.
+Porto has one of the biggest international airports in the area, and you should be able to find different options if you plan to start your Camino in this lovely city.

 What about the last 100 km of the Portuguese routes?

-It does not really matter if you plan to start the Camino in Baiona (Portuguese Coastal Way) or Tui (traditional Portuguese Way).
+It does not really matter if you plan to start the Camino in Baiona (Portuguese Coastal Way) or Tui (Traditional Portuguese Way).
 In this case, the nearest airport is Vigo.
-Once there, you can take a bus either to Tui or Baiona (www.atsahorarios.com).
+Once there, you can take a bus either to Tui or Baiona (www.lugove.gal).